-Rule 18 - Theft
+Rule 20 - Theft

-A student shall not cause, attempt to take into possession, or possess the public property or equipment of the school district or the personal property of any other student, teacher, employee of the district, or any other person while under the jurisdiction of the school.
+A student shall not cause or attempt to take into possession the public property or equipment of the school district or the personal property of any other student, teacher, employee of the district, or any other person while under the jurisdiction of the school.

-Rule 19 - Fireworks/Explosive Devices, etc.
+Rule 21 - Fireworks / Explosive Devices, etc.

-Possession or use of explosive materials, fireworks, stink bombs, snappers/poppers, or any product that can endanger or harm individuals is forbidden.
-This also includes possession of items that are related to explosive devices which may instill panic such as, but not limited to, bullets, bullet shells, etc....
+Possession or use of explosive materials, fireworks, stink bombs or any product that can endanger or harm individuals is forbidden.

-Rule 20 - False Alarms/Bomb Threats
+Rule 22 - False Alarms / Bomb Threats / Other Threats

-Falsely setting off the fire alarm, threats referring to bombs, or other violence toward the safety and security of all in the school (either written, verbal, or electronic media) and/or calling 911 without reason and a valid purpose is prohibited.
-This behavior endangers individuals and may result in a ten day suspension, court referral, and a recommendation for expulsion.
+Falsely setting off the fire alarm, calling or communicating a bomb threat or other similar threats, and/or calling 911 without reason and a valid purpose; and/or falsely communicating an emergency is prohibited.
+This behavior endangers individuals and may result in a ten-day suspension, court referral, and a recommendation for expulsion.

-Rule 21 - Dangerous Weapons and Instruments
+Rule 23 - Dangerous Weapons and Instruments

-Possession, sale, distribution, concealment, conveyance, or use of deadly weapons or dangerous ordinances (as defined in Sections 2923.11-2923.122 of the Ohio Revised Code), including guns, knives, chains, deadly explosives, or anything that may harm someone may result in a ten (10) day suspension, recommendation for expulsion, and/or referral to law enforcement authorities as a felony.
+Possession, sale, distribution, concealment, conveyance, or use of deadly weapons or dangerous ordinances (as defined in Sections 2923.11-2923.122 of the Ohio Revised Code), including guns, knives, chains, deadly explosives, pepper spray (or similar products) or anything that may harm someone may result in a ten (10) day suspension, recommendation for expulsion, and/or referral to law enforcement authorities as a felony.